Last Updated on October 15, 2022 by Lori Geurin

 Related: 9 Surprising Benefits Of Lemon Water

 Simply click on the t-shirt below.

 2. Drink green tea and coffee during your fast.

-Also, try to avoid fruity teas because they can contain added sugars that could break your fast.
-For more on this be sure to check out What Is Clean Fasting And How Does It Work.
-Caffeine naturally suppresses the appetite so that’s an added benefit.
+Also, avoid fruity teas because they can contain added sugars that could break your fast.
+For more on this, check out What Is Clean Fasting And How Does It Work.
+Caffeine naturally suppresses the appetite, so that’s an added benefit.

 Here are some high-quality teas to try.